 You can do this type of pruning anytime throughout the year.

 The other type of pruning to clean up your canna lilies is deadheading.
-This is the technique of removing spent, wilted flowers.
+This is the technique of removing spent flowers.
 Feel free to cut these off as soon as they start to wilt.

 Deadheading Canna lilies can help reduce the weight of the plant as it gets taller, helping to reduce their collapse during rainstorms or a windy afternoon.

-To deadhead a canna lily, simply cut below the spent bloom.
+To deadhead a canna lily, simply cut below the spent flower.
 Be careful as the canna lily will continue to bloom on the same stalk as it grows up.

 You should see a new bud coming out of a point just above the previous bloom.
 Deadheading the older flower will result in a fuller brighter new bloom.